 Still, those questions fascinate me.
 Much of my art deals with the issue of our passage through time, our role in this universe.
 As I get older, the nature of time and space seem even more important.

 When I first came up with the idea for The Madison Inn series (included in my Digital Paint and Photography gallery) the idea of inventing spaces excited me.
 This is not new, I know.
 Painters, writers, and even (arguably) musicians have always done this.
-But these rooms would be of my own design--spaces steeped in imagery of fractured time and space, illusions to spirit.
-They are my way of time traveling--and at the same time revealing the illusion of linear time.
+But these rooms would be of my own design–spaces steeped in the imagery of fractured time and space, illusions to spirit.
+They are my way of time traveling–and at the same time revealing the illusion of linear time.

-We step into The Madison Inn and instantly recognize its elements, but they don't quite seem to fit either.
-We feel at once both familiar and uneasy--which is to say (for some of us anyway) like we've returned home.
+We step into The Madison Inn and instantly recognize its elements, but they don’t quite seem to fit either.
+We feel at once both familiar and uneasy–which is to say (for some of us anyway) as we’ve returned home.

 There are three compositions in the series, with a fourth on the way.
 Hope you find them interesting.

 If you found any of this interesting, please share it.